setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/process-branching-requirements.md

 1. Fewer branches to remember, and which is base branch (max 3 branches).
 Reason: Developer can produce many branches at development for refactor, adding tests, etc. And one change needed between different tasks.
 Branching-merging order hell.
-2. Fast merge - max 2 hours.
+2. Fast merge - max 2 hours (because of point 1).

 ## QA